Australian Boat Race Rules

 - A boat’s proper course is such that it will enable the crew to reach the winning post in the shortest possible time, provided that it allows ample water for the other crew to steer its proper course on the side on which it started, when that crew is in a position to enforce its right to that water.
 A boat moving into the water of another crew when that crew is in a position to enforce their right to their course does so at its own peril in the event of a foul occurring.

-9.1.
-Warm up will be done upstream of the start line and in another area as instructed by the organisers.
+- Warm up will be done upstream of the start line and in another area as instructed by the Convenor and/or Race Umpire or Starter.
 Crews may go downstream of the start line but only as far as the junction of the Eastern end of Herring Island and in the line of sight of the starter.

 |Bridge||South Station||North Station|